 Insurance or compensation possible?

 You cannot insure yourself against the obligation to continued payment.
 However, in some situations, the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV) may support you.
-This could be the case if, for instance, the lack of work is the result of extreme weather or a temporary transport ban.
+This could be the case if, for example, the lack of work is the result of extreme weather conditions (in Dutch) or a temporary transport ban.